What is acceptance?

 - Make a deal with a friend to care for each other’s children so that you can have a break or go on a date with your partner.

-Read more about looking after yourself and looking after your physical health.
+Read more about looking after yourself.